alexanderswift/public-gigacom/testing_and_final_thoughts.md

-**TEST5** - intra VLAN limit of the 1Gb trunk port hit so I'm experimenting with the -P (parallel) to simultaneously test with 4 threads to see if the intel NICs in the APU2 and use more processing threads..
+**TEST5** - the intra VLAN limit of the 1Gb trunk port was hit so I'm experimenting with the -P (parallel) to simultaneously test with 4 threads to see if the intel NICs in the APU2 and use more processing threads..

 > ~~~
 > alexs@Alexs-MacBook Downloads % iperf3 -c 192.168.40.102 -P 4